 Follow us on Twitter @hearingnihr

 We believe in offering face-to-face opportunities for engagement, making research accessible, interactive hands-on and fun for all ages.
-Together with our partners, the Medical Research Council Institute for Hearing Research, we had a stand at the University of Nottingham’s May Fest 2015 event.
+Together with the Medical Research Council Institute for Hearing Research, we had a stand at the University of Nottingham’s May Fest 2015 event.
 Visitors to the University’s annual community open day had the opportunity to try out the many interactive demonstrations and tests that we have.
 Check out our photo album from the day!